somnath2374/git_project/CODE_OF_CONDUCT.md

 4. Permanent Ban
 Community Impact: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals.

-Consequence: A permanent ban from any sort of public interaction within the community.
+Consequence: A permanent ban from any sort of public interaction within the community...

 Attribution
 This Code of Conduct is adapted from the Contributor Covenant, version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.